Complete Battle Belt Setup Guide: How to Set Up Your Battle Belt

 • Water bottles

-Never compromise on a battle belt – get the best there is with Nexbelt’s Titan BD Black PreciseFit™ EDC Belt.
-Its granite black, powder-coated textured nylon is built for better wear resistance.
-Our nylon straps are made from a super-high density microfiber material that is an advanced composite of ultra-fine polyester fibers.
-This allows the stiffness required for holstering your protection device if you have a CCW permit.
-The belt’s clasp has 2 set screws to give a more reliable hold than just a clasp alone (a feature that we’re proud to say is a Nexbelt exclusive).
+The Titan belt is made with granite black, powder-coated textured nylon for better wear resistance.
+It also features nylon straps that are made from a super-high-density microfiber material that is an advanced composite of ultra-fine polyester fibers.
+This allows the stiffness required for holstering your protection device and is a perfect concealed carry solution.
+The belt's clasp has 2 set screws to give a more reliable hold than just a clasp alone, one of the best features of our Nexbelt products.

 “The Nextbelt EDC Titan Black is a nylon tactical belt that utilizes the traditional ratcheting buckle mechanism most gun owners have possibly used in the past.
 The gun belt is designed for up to a 50-inch waist but is easily adjusted for people with lower waist sizes.

-The straps are just 1/4th of an inch, making them quick and easy to strap on and take off.
-In our experience, it is more comfortable compared to the traditional buckle and pin you’ll find on most gun belts.
+The straps are just ¼th of an inch, making them quick and easy to strap on and take off.
+In our experience, it is more comfortable compared to the traditional buckle and pin you'll find on most gun belts.

 Unlike other nylon belts we’ve reviewed and used in the past, The EDC Titan uses high-density microfiber material, which feels premium and durable.
 The added stiffness, as a result, makes it possible to tuck a gun under your shirt or holster one on the side.”